 Your Teen’s First Gynecologic Visit

-Have you considered that Summer may be the best time for your teen’s fist gynecologic visit?
+Have you considered that Summer may be the best time for your teen’s first gynecologic visit?
 The dog days of summer are upon us.
 Are you enjoying lazy days at the pool, planned family vacations or busy times with kids active in sports and other camps?
 Why does it seem these days fly by and before you know it, the store aisles are filled with back-to-school supplies and fall clothes?

 While this is a fun-filled time for your family – this is also the perfect time to consider your teenage daughter’s first gynecologic visit with us.
 Our expert physicians and midwives not only have the experience necessary to care for your teen but also are sensitive to her teenage gynecologic health needs.